twbs/bootstrap/site/content/docs/5.3/utilities/link.md

 ## Link opacity

 Change the alpha opacity of the link `rgba()` color value with utilities.
+Please be aware that changes to a color's opacity can result in contrast ratios below the WCAG minimum.

 {{< example >}}
 <p><a class="link-opacity-10" href="#">Link opacity 10</a></p>